ciscocandidate/400-101/SPOTO-213q-optimized.md

 ## Q44.

-Which three values are used to generate a unique bridge ID for each VLAIN in PVST+?
+Which three values are used to generate a unique bridge ID for each VLAN in PVST+?
 (Choose three)

 A. port cost